Skip to main content

 1. Scroll down to the Discount Limits section

-2. Look for the “Allow items to qualify for multiple offers” setting
+2. Look for the “Exclude items already used to qualify for another offer” setting

 Step 3: Configure the Setting

-2. Leave unchecked to prevent qualifier reuse (default behavior)
+2. Leave unchecked to allow qualifier reuse across offers (default behavior)

 3. Save your changes